crisduarte/pintando-com-a-voz/README.md

 ![](img/example1.png)

-"Pintando com a voz" (Painting with voice, in a literal translation) is an interactive digital artwork that makes landscapes using sounds that guides the brush on the canvas.
+"Pintando com a voz" (Painting with voice, in a literal translation) is an interactive digital artwork that makes landscapes using sound.
+The sounds captured by a microphone guide the brush on the canvas, performing a painting that resemble landscapes in [aerial perspective](https://en.wikipedia.org/wiki/Aerial_perspective).

+This digital artwork is written in p5js processing (javascript language) and can be accessed online at [](https://crisduarte.github.io/pintando-com-a-voz/).
-Authors: Cristiane Duarte Simões and Rolf Simões
+The work is authored by Cristiane Duarte and Rolf Simões.